 The Commission's authority to administer claims programs arises from three sources.
 First, Congress may authorize the Commission to adjudicate claims through legislation.
 Second, pursuant to 22 U.S.C. § 1623(a)(1)(B), the Commission may administer a program for claims arising out of the nationalization or other taking of property that are included within the terms of a claims agreement between the United States and a foreign government.
-Finally, the Commission can administer a program, pursuant to 22 U.S.C. § 1623(a)(1)(C), for any claims included in a category of claims against a foreign government that is referred to the Commission by the Department of State.
-In addition, 22 U.S.C. § 2370, authorizes the Commission, upon the request of the President, to evaluate expropriated property, determine the full value of any property nationalized, expropriated, seized, or subjected to discriminatory actions, and to render an advisory report to the President within ninety days of such a request.
+Finally, the Commission can administer a program, pursuant to 22 U.S.C. § 1623(a)(1)(C), for any claims included in a category of claims against a foreign government that is referred to the Commission by the Secretary of State.
+In addition, 22 U.S.C. § 2370 authorizes the Commission, upon the request of the President, to evaluate expropriated property, determine the full value of any property nationalized, expropriated, seized, or subjected to discriminatory actions, and to render an advisory report to the President within 90 days of such a request.

 Programs administered by the Commission have included claims for losses suffered either as a result of military operations during World War II, including damage to and loss of property therefrom, or as a result of the nationalization or other taking of property by foreign governments.
 These have included claims against the governments of (in alphabetical order): Albania, Bulgaria, China, Cuba, Czechoslovakia, Egypt, Ethiopia, German Democratic Republic (East Germany), Hungary, Iran, Panama, Poland, Romania, the Soviet Union, Vietnam, and Yugoslavia.
 The Commission has also adjudicated claims of U.S. military personnel and civilians captured or interned during World War II and the Korean and Vietnam conflicts.
 In addition, between 1996 and 1998 the Commission adjudicated claims of U.S. citizens persecuted by Nazi Germany during World War II.
-The Commission is currently adjudicating death, physical injury, commercial, and other claims against Libya arising from certain terrorist incidents that occurred prior to June 30, 2006.
-The jurisdiction of the Commission and its two predecessor commissions has encompassed the administration of forty-five claims programs in which more than 740,000 claims were filed and awards were granted in excess of \$3.6 billion.
+The Commission is currently adjudicating: (1) physical injury, hostage-taking, commercial, and other claims against Libya arising from certain terrorist incidents that occurred prior to June 30, 2006; and (2) claims against Iraq for serious personal injuries, hostage taking and unlawful detention, and death sustained by U.S. nationals after Iraq invaded Kuwait on August 2, 1990.
+The jurisdiction of the Commission and its two predecessor commissions has encompassed the administration of forty-seven claims programs in which more than 740,000 claims were filed and nearly \$4 billion in awards were granted.